PatrickJahn/3Sem_EksamensOpgave_frontend/README.md

 Clone repository

 In settings.js change the url so that it matches the origin of where you deployed your project.
-Currently (https://theonegruppetorulethemall.com/ca3/)

 Npm install